dinoallo/traffic_counter/README.md

 ## Troubleshooting

+- If attaching the eBPF programs fails, double-check that `/sys/fs/bpf` is mounted and writable, then verify that `traffic_counters_ip`, `traffic_counters_flow`, and `traffic_control` exist (or can be created) under `/sys/fs/bpf/traffic_counter/`.
+- Oversized deployments may exhaust the default 65,536-entry IP map or the 32,768-entry flow map.
+Rerun `traffic-counter attach` with `--ip-map-size` and/or `--flow-map-size` bumped to the desired capacity.
+- Flow tracking remains idle until you pass `--enable-flow-map`; the control map reflects the current setting and exposes a `dropped_packets` counter you can inspect with `bpftool map dump`.
 - If attaching the ebpf programs fails, verify you have root or the necessary capabilities and that the interface exists.
 - Use `sudo bpftool prog show` and `bpftool map show` to inspect loaded programs and maps.